 That same precision applies to technical execution as well.
 These sites are visually complex.
 They rely on large imagery, custom animations, and layouts built around mood and style, not templates.

-SEO has to account for that.
-Recommendations must be precise, lightweight, and fully compatible with the creative direction.
-That often means working side by side with the development team, not just handing off a list of issues.
+SEO must account for this.
+Recommendations need to be precise, lightweight, and aligned with the brand’s creative direction, often requiring close collaboration with the development team rather than simply delivering a list of fixes.

 Want to learn more about technical optimization for fashion websites?
 Consider this guide, where we break it down in detail.